Search for:

 Author

-Betsy Stelle Morgan is the head of Baker McKenzie's Global Immigration and Mobility Practice.
+Betsy Stelle Morgan is the head of the Firm's Global Immigration and Mobility Practice.
 Her work has been published extensively in US and international publications.
-She is ranked as a leading lawyer in Who’s Who in American Women and Who’s Who in the World and has been listed in Chambers Global.
-She is the founder and co-editor of Baker McKenzie’s Global Immigration & Mobility Update, which currently boasts a quarterly circulation of approximately 16,000, and is also a co-author of the Firm’s US Business Immigration Manual.
-Ms. Morgan was a member of the Chicago Management Committee with responsibility for the office’s Marketing & Business Development, Social Responsibility, Pro Bono, Diversity and Alumni Relations Programs.
+She is ranked in the Hall of Fame, Legal 500, and has been listed in Chambers Global.
+Ms. Morgan has been a member of the Chicago Management Committee and has held positions on several global Firm committees.

 Author